sangamnirala82-arch/disease3/FedED-SegNAS/HOW_TO_RUN_COMPREHENSIVE_EVALUATION.md

 Make sure you have:
 1. ✅ Python 3.8+ installed
-2. ✅ All dependencies installed (TensorFlow, NumPy, Pandas, Matplotlib, Seaborn)
+2. ✅ All dependencies installed (TensorFlow NumPy, Pandas, Matplotlib, Seaborn)
 3. ✅ All preprocessed data in `data/processed/` directory

 ---